Stringfellow: The Stratagems of the Demonic

 📸: a detailed view of The Gates of Hell at the Musée Rodin, Paris

 In his book An Ethic for Christians and Other Aliens in a Strange Land, Stringfellow describes demonic power as death incarnated into institutions, systems, ideologies and other vehicles for the wielding and transacting of power in society, which he calls principalities.
-These principalities have modes of operation in human which Stringfellow calls stratagems.
+These principalities have modes of operation in Creation which Stringfellow calls stratagems.
 In part 2 of this series on Stringfellow and the Demonic, I’ll describe the stratagems of the demonic principalities.

 First, let’s review the concept of the demonic principality.
 In a 2009 post in his blog Experimental Theology Richard Beck writes, about the supra-human nature of an institution.